ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 -------------------------------------------------------------------------
 *Nov 1, 10:15 - 11:00*

 I herpderped the markdown on these lists.
+Will fix after the talk.

 * WebGL is coming out of "Experiemntal"
 * Pros and cons of Webgl